Jordan-D-Smith/CohortProject_2022/Week3_Shor/Business_Application.md

 ## Step 4: Prepare a 90 second video explaining the value proposition of your innovation to this potential customer in non-technical language

+See [this](https://1drv.ms/u/s!Aly-26RuXWZBxWQlp3iW_NDQ4t6i) link for our value proposition video.

 **Please store your video externally to the repo, and provide a link e.g. to Google Drive**